kairu-ms/azure-cli-draft/shorthand-syntax.md

 ## Design

-- Brackets of outer layers can be ignored
 - "=" key-value separator need to be used with the " " separator, " " separator is supported in first level
 - ":" key-value separator need to be used with the "," separator, "," separator is supported in sub levels
 - Support "append" action for array argument
+- Support to unfold multi layers of object as first level

 ## Argument Pattern: Single value